-The large contribution of the CFCs has been gradually decreasing following the decline in their atmospheric abundance and is expected to further decrease (see Figure Q15-1).
-Based on their long lifetimes, CFCs will still make a significant contribution, and most likely the largest contribution from ODSs, to halocarbon climate forcing at the end of this century.
+The large contribution of the CFCs to radiative forcing has been gradually decreasing following the decline in their atmospheric abundance and is expected to further decrease (see Figure Q15-1).
+Based on their long lifetimes, CFCs will still make a significant contribution, and most likely the largest contribution from ODSs, to the radiative forcing by halocarbons at the end of this century.
 Even with adherence to the provisions of the Kigali Amendment to the Montreal Protocol, the radiative forcing from HFCs is projected to increase for another two to three decades before starting to slowly decline (see Figure Q19-2).